justnickbryan/hello-world/README.md

 M       README.md
 ```

+#### Note:

-Note: it's possible to create a new branch and switch to it with a single command:
+It's possible to create a new branch and switch to it with a single command:

 ```bash
 git checkout -b <newBranchName>